Healthy Homes Assessment Ascot Park

 What We Do

-As building inspectors, we deal with all the elements involved in specialist home inspections.
-We are here to make sure you make the best decision when purchasing your next property.
+As building inspectors we handle all components that come with specialist house examinations.
+We are here to make sure that you make the best choice when it comes to purchasing your next property.

-We are specialised in a range of solutions to make sure you are fully informed of the condition of any property you could be contemplating buying or selling in addition to other services.
+We are specialised in a range of solutions to make sure that you are fully informed about the condition of any property you may be contemplating buying or selling and also other solutions.

-Not only do we work with you but we also have major clients, including the local authorities, banks and insurance firms.
-They clearly are pleased with the reassurance provided, by the data contained included in our reports on building inspections.
+We do not just collaborate with you, but we also have large clients including municipal councils and banks, and insurance companies.
+They seem to appreciate the reassurance provided, by the data contained included in our reports on building inspections.

-We have a systematic approach to your inspection of your home and the latest in technology for software which includes digital photos in the reports, you can actually see any issues discovered.
-With our comprehensive report, it is no wonder we receive so many clients who recommend our services to their family and friends.
+With our systemised approach to your property inspection and the most up-to-date software technology with digital photos embedded into your report, you are able to actually see any problems that might be discovered.
+Thanks to our comprehensive report, it is no wonder that we receive so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports